Tag - Wallis and Futuna

 Protected by its all-encompassing cliffs, the lake is a magnet for birds with flying foxes, terns, brown noddies and other birds constantly wheeling overhead.

-At the end of World War II, the US military dumped equipment in the lake.
+At the end of World War II, the U.S. military dumped surplus equipment into the lake.

 The lake is located north of Lausikula village along a gravel section of route RT1.
-A sign posted view point for the lake is located on the right side of the road.
+A sign posted view point for the lake is located on the right-hand side of the road.

 Lake Lanutavake